Under section 78A of the Immigration Act 2009 (“Act”), by special direction, I extend the visas held by the following class of people:

 Every person who:

-- holds a Working Holiday Scheme or a Working Holidaymaker Extension temporary visa (Working Holiday visa) with an expiry date between 21 December 2021 and 30 June 2022 (inclusive).
+- holds a Supplementary Seasonal Employment temporary visa (SSE visa) with an expiry date between 31 December 2021 and 30 June 2022 (inclusive).

 Visas held by this class are extended for a period of six months from the date on which they would otherwise expire (for example, if a visa has the recorded expiry date of 31 January 2022, it will be extended to 30 July 2022 and expire on the beginning of 1 August 2022).